wso2/docs-choreo-dev/en/docs/apis/advanced-topics/connect-to-an-external-identity-provider.md

 ![Token exchange flow](../../assets/img/apis/advanced-topics/external-identity-providers/token-exchange-flow.png){.cInlineImage-full}

 When you provide a JWT access token (referred to as the `subject_token` in the preceding diagram), a request is sent to the Choreo token endpoint to exchange the JWT with a Choreo JWT.
-On validation of the request sent, the corresponding IDP configuration is retrieved based on the issuer.
+On validation of the request sent, the corresponding IdP configuration is retrieved based on the issuer.
 Then the `subject_token` validation (signature and expiry time validation) takes place.
 Successful validation generates a Choreo access token and returns it to you.

 Now that you understand the token exchange flow, you can go ahead and add an external identity provider depending on your requirement.